-Hi I'm Rick Steves, back with more of the best of Europe.
-This time we're in the land of Mozart...it's Salzburg.
+Hi, I'm Rick Steves, back with more of the best of Europe.
+This time we're in the land of Mozart…it's Salzburg.
 Thanks for joining us.

 Salzburg is forever smiling to the tunes of Mozart and The Sound of Music.
-Thanks to its charming old town, splendid Baroque churches, one of Europe's largest medieval fortresses, and so many great places nearby, Salzburg feels designed to keep its visitors happy.
+Thanks to its charming Old Town, splendid Baroque churches, one of Europe's largest medieval fortresses, and so many great places nearby, Salzburg feels designed to keep its visitors happy.

-In Salzburg we'll explore its delightful old town, enjoy Mozart in a palace, and relax in a sun-dappled beer garden; then we'll settle into a farmhouse B&B, survive a mountain luge run and cruise to one of the jewels of Austria's Lake District
+In Salzburg we'll explore its delightful Old Town, enjoy Mozart in a palace, and relax in a sun-dappled beer garden.
+Then we'll settle into a farmhouse B&B, survive a mountain luge run, and cruise to one of the jewels of Austria's lake district.

 Sitting in the center of Europe is Austria.
-From our homebase in Salzburg, we side trip into the Salzkammergut Lake District — Lake Hallstatt and the town by the same name.
+From our home base in Salzburg, we side trip into the Salzkammergut lake district — Lake Hallstatt and the town by the same name.

 With around eight million visitors prowling its cobbled lanes each year, Salzburg can feel pretty touristy.
 You don't go to Salzburg to avoid the tourists.
-You go to experience a town which, in spite of the crowds, is thoroughly enjoyable.
+You go to experience a town that, in spite of the crowds, is thoroughly enjoyable.

 Most of the happy tourists probably wouldn't be here if not for the man honored by this statue.
 Wolfgang Mozart spent much of his first 25 years in Salzburg — one of the greatest Baroque cities north of the Alps.

 Wolf Dietrich was raised in Rome, counted the powerful Medicis in Florence as his buddies, and had grandiose Italian ambitions for Salzburg.
-His goal: to build "the Rome of the North."
+His goal?
+To build "the Rome of the North."

-This square, with its striking cathedral and Italian-style palace, was the centerpiece of his Baroque dream city.
-A series of interconnecting squares lead from here through the old town.
+This square, with its striking cathedral and Italian-style palace was the centerpiece of his Baroque dream city.
+A series of interconnecting squares lead from here through the Old Town.
 This fountain could be straight out of Italy.
 The Triton matches Bernini's famous Triton Fountain in Rome.

 Salzburg's cathedral, constructed in the early 1600s, was one of the first grand Baroque buildings north of the Alps.

 It's Sunday morning.
-The 10:00 Mass is famous for its music and today it's Mozart.
+The 10:00 Mass is famous for its music, and today it's Mozart.
 Enter the cathedral and you're immersed in pure Baroque grandeur.
 Since it was built in only about 15 years, the church boasts particularly harmonious art and architecture.
 In good Baroque style, the art is symbolic, cohesive, and theatrical...creating a kind of festival procession that leads to the resurrected Christ triumphing high above the altar.

 But his later residence, the Mozart Wohnhaus, across the river, offers a better exhibition on his life and times.
-The place is filled with scores of scores, portraits, insights into his family life and how the young prodigy was basically home schooled by his hard-driving father.
+The place is filled with scores of scores, portraits, [and] insights into his family life and how the young prodigy was basically home schooled by his hard-driving father.
 The Mozart family was successful enough to entertain Salzburg's high society in this fine room.

-This family portrait shows Mozart with his sister — he was proud of his first-ever compositions for four hands — his father (also a fine musician and composer) and his mother, who died two years earlier in Paris.
+This family portrait shows Mozart with his sister — he was proud of his first-ever compositions for four hands, his father (also a fine musician and composer), and his mother, who died two years earlier in Paris.
 Nannerl called this portrait the best ever done of her brother.